Asymptotics of the quantization problem on metric measure spaces: Introduction

 In Section \ref{sect:prel}, we establish the notation and terminology we will use throughout the paper.
 We first list some elementary properties of the quantization error in Section \ref{sect:quanterr}, then define quantization coefficients and $(p,s)$-quantizability in Section \ref{sect:quantcoeff}, and lastly provide in Section \ref{sect:addquant} a list of additivity properties for quantization coefficients, whose proofs are given in Appendix \ref{app:quantcoeffs}.

 Section \ref{sect:densbds} concerns the asymptotics of quantization in metric measure spaces, in particular the proof of Theorem \ref{thm:densbd}.
-Based on existing concentration inequalities, recalled in Appendix \ref{app:conc}, we first derive rough estimates under uniform bounds on Hausdorff densities in Section \ref{sect:unifdens}, and deduce the theorem in Section \ref{sect:densbdproof}.
-The proofs of Theorem \ref{thm:randstab} and Corollary \ref{cor:volgrowstab}, as well as further sufficient conditions for the $(p,s)$-quantizability of measures, are given in Appendix \ref{app:psstab}.
+Based on existing concentration inequalities, recalled in Appendix \ref{app:conc}, we first derive rough estimates under uniform bounds on Hausdorff densities in Section \ref{sect:unifdens}, and deduce the theorem in Section \ref{sect:densbdproof}. {Section \ref{sect:quantdims} then presents the implications of Theorem \ref{thm:densbd} on quantization dimensions, including a self-similar counterexample to $(p,s)$-quantizability.}

+{Section \ref{sect:psstab} is dedicated to sufficient conditions for $(p,s)$-quantizability.
+Section \ref{sect:randquant} contains the proofs of Theorem \ref{thm:randstab} and Corollary \ref{cor:volgrowstab}, and Section \ref{sect:examples} applies these results to the example settings of Ahlfors regular domains, doubling spaces and curvature-dimension spaces, obtaining in each case an explicit integrability condition and statement of Theorem \ref{thm:densbd}. }

 Section \ref{sect:zadorrect} finally treats the quantization of rectifiable measures.
-Zador's theorem for $m$-rectifiable measures on $\R^d$, stated above as Theorem \ref{thm:zadorrect}, is proven in Section \ref{sect:zadorrectproof}, and Theorem \ref{thm:zadorrect1} for $1$-rectifiable measures on Polish spaces is proven in Section \ref{sect:zadorrect1proof}.
+Zador's theorem for $m$-rectifiable measures on $\R^d$, stated above as Theorem \ref{thm:zadorrect}, is proven in Section \ref{sect:zadorrectproof}, and Theorem \ref{thm:zadorrect1} for $1$-rectifiable measures on Polish spaces is proven in Section \ref{sect:zadorrect1proof}. {Section \ref{sect:psstabrect} finally discusses the $(p,m)$-quantizability of rectifiable measures and presents two $1$-rectifiable counterexamples. }